 Tell me a little bit about your background.
 Where did you study, and what drew you to filmmaking?

 When I was seventeen, I was convinced that I would one day write a book, or even a hundred of them.
 I needed another art form to support my writing, so that while a book was resting in my head, another creative force could take over and play.
 It was like I was looking for a second leg for my brain to walk on.
-One day I saw an illegal screening of Street of Crocodiles [an adaptation of the classic Bruno Schulz short story by the Brothers Quay] at a dusty old cinema.
+One day I saw an illegal screening of Street of Crocodiles [an adaptation of the classic Bruno Schulz short story by the Quay Brothers] at a dusty old cinema.
 Heading home, I found myself at a pedestrian crossing, completely incapable of moving.
 I couldn’t concentrate enough to cross the street safely.
 I was standing there on the grey pavement in the night, feeling like I had been taken to another world and had not fully returned yet.
 After that, I tried to figure out how to make these magical creations called films, so I bought a cheap video camera, attached it to my bike with a winter scarf, and started shooting!

 What drew you to creating a fairy tale like Deer Boy?